Due to health concerns raised by the spread of Covid-19, "Hire a Musician" is not active or taking requests.

 Soloists and groups available

-The USC School of Music has numerous categories of solo performers, including brass,
+The UofSC School of Music has numerous categories of solo performers, including brass,

 strings, vocalists, woodwinds, piano, organ and guitar.
 We also have multiple ensembles,